ivanvoitovych/viewi-reactphp-demo/README.md

 ReactPHP will serve our API.

 And Viewi will be responsible for rendering HTML pages on the client-side as a front-end application.
 But also it will be responsible for rendering HTML on the server-side (SSR).
-In both cases, a Viewi application can consume the server's API using HttpClient:
+In both cases, Viewi application can consume the server's API using HttpClient:

 - In the browser - AJAX
 - During SSR - simulate a request and pass it to the ReactPHP application (direct invocation)